 While a syllabus for independent study courses is not mandatory under university policy, it is highly recommended to faculty and students alike that a syllabus-like document (e.g., a semester plan, contract, or agreement) be enacted and signed by both parties outlining the expectations for the quantity of time/work produced, the deliverable format, and the overall expectations for the grade to be assigned.
 Furthermore, while thesis (GEOG 5000) and dissertation (GEOG 6000) research hours are a different kind of course without regular meetings than those described above, it is still good practice to enact some type of written agreement each semester as to what effort/output will result in a grade of either SR (satisfactory research) or UR (unsatisfactory research).
+The Graduate College has templates at http://gradcollege.okstate.edu/faculty-and-staff-resources.

 Students should be aware that UR grades in these courses can trigger disciplinary action by the Graduate College and department, including a requirement that students develop an improvement plan approved by the department before further enrollment is permitted (no further enrollment without clearance).

 Students should meet with their advisors frequently as a matter of course, but students must gain their advisor's approval before enrolling in GEOG 5000/6000 and maintain routine contact throughout the semester.
 Too often students enroll in these courses without informing their advisors, without communicating with them all semester, and without any work (or evidence or progress) being submitted, and are then surprised when they receive UR grades.
-While UR grades are GPA neutral, they nonetheless indicate unsatisfactory progress that semester.
-These courses are not simply placeholder enrollments for students who have completed their other coursework but are otherwise not making progress towards their degrees.
+While UR grades are GPA neutral, they nonetheless indicate unsatisfactory progress that semester and can be grounds for academic probation or suspension by the Graduate College.